Complete Guide to Cenote Dos Ojos for Scuba Divers

 Tips for diving Cenote Dos Ojos

 Most dive groups arrive early in the morning.
-Choosing an afternoon time slot often means fewer crowds, shorter waits, and a more peaceful atmosphere in and out of the water.
+Choosing an afternoon time slot often means fewer crowds, shorter waits, and a more peaceful atmosphere in and out of the water.6.
+Skip the sunscreen and bug spray

 After your dive, the cool water and shaded environment can leave you feeling cold.
 A dry towel and change of clothes will make your post-dive time more comfortable.